dark and moody photo of vegan gluten free jhol momos in a bowl

 Make the Dough

-• For best results, use a scale to measure the dough ingredients.
-Combine white rice flour, tapioca starch, salt, and baking powder in a large mixing bowl and mix until well combined.
+For best results, use a scale to measure the dough ingredients.

-• Add most of the water/oil mixture to the bowl with the flour and mix with a fork until well combined.
+• Add most of the water/oil mixture to the flour and mix with a fork.

-• Roll the dough into a ball and then cut it into quarters.
-Keep 3 of the quarters covered in a bowl with a lid to prevent drying.
+• Form the dough into a ball and divide into four parts.
+Cover three of them with a damp towel to prevent drying.

-• Cut into circles approximately 3 inches wide.
-I used a drinking glass for this.
+• Cut into circles about 3 inches wide.
+A drinking glass works well for this.

 Fill the Momos

-• Working on one momo at a time, gently fill the dough circle with one tablespoon of filling.
-Do not overfill or the dough with tear.
+• Fill each dough circle with 1 tablespoon of filling.
+Don’t overfill or the dough may tear.

-• Seal the momo by pinching lengthwise along the dough.
-I like my momos to sit with the bottom flat, and the pleated side facing up.
+• Seal the edges by pinching lengthwise.
+For a traditional look, keep the bottom flat and the pleated side facing up.

-• Place each sealed momo on a cookie sheet and cover with a wet towel to prevent from drying out.
+• Place sealed momos on a tray and cover with a damp towel to prevent drying.

 Steam the Momos

-• Prepare your steamer by boiling water and lining the rack(s) with a mat or with cabbage leaves to prevent sticking.
+• Prepare your steamer by boiling water and lining the rack(s) with a mat or cabbage leaves.

 Serve

-• Ladle the jhol sauce in a bowl and add the momos.
-I used 1 cup jhol + 6 momos for one serving.
-Top with cilantro and sesame seeds.
+• Ladle the jhol sauce into a shallow bowl and add the steamed momos.
+I use 1 cup of jhol + 6 momos per serving.
+Garnish with chopped cilantro and sesame seeds.

 Notes

-• The sauce makes 5 cups if using vegetable broth.
+• Yield: Sauce makes about 5 cups when using vegetable broth

 Spread the love